In this article, we’re going to be discussing the winemaking process and exactly how to make your own wine at home.

 For those who are using pre-made fruit juice, you can skip this section and the next section which is about crushing your fruit.

 However, for those who have decided to use actual fruit, you now need to wash the fruit.
-This is an important step, as it will help eliminate any wild yeast from growing in your wine and producing foul smells and flavors.
+This is an important step when learning how to make wine at home, as it will help eliminate any wild yeast from growing in your wine and producing foul smells and flavors.

 Some more experienced winemakers decide not to wash the fruit, but we recommend that as beginner winemakers, you go about controlling as many variables as possible, and go ahead washing your fruit.